caffeine-addictt/nexis-client/README.md

 ## License

-Distributed under the MIT License.
-See [LICENSE.txt](./LICENSE.txt) for more information.
+Distributed under the GPL-3.0 License.
+See [LICENSE](./LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>